Aiden367/Aiden367/README.md

 ## About :sunglasses:
- First year software developer from South Africa.
+Second Year software developer from South Africa.
 Experienced in Java, C#, Python, HTML,CSS, and SQL

 ## Currently Working on ✍️